df-001/Quest-Link-Hotspot-Manager/README.md

-# Quest Link Hotspot Manager
+# [DEPRECATED] Quest Link Hotspot Manager

+> [!CAUTION]
+> This program is no longer necessary thanks to a Windows update patching the original issue.

 A simple tool to fix *Windows* hotspot for use with Quest Link, drastically improving connection stability.